Last Updated on April 13, 2023

 Location on Google Maps: Double Arch Trailhead

-What to Bring: Nothing special is needed here.
+What to Bring: Nothing special is needed here, but it is still said to be one of the unmissable arches at The Arches National Park.
 You will always be quite close to the parking area and your car should you need to go back to get anything.

 Helpful Tips: This is a busy area so you may have to wait to get pictures of the arches here without other people in them.
 Patience is key, but it is just more time to enjoy your beautiful surroundings.
 This area is great for sunset and stargazing.